Week 9: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 9. Trump told the NYT that all the dress shops in DC are sold out for his inauguration.
 This was a lie.

-10. Trump team dismissed the National Nuclear Security Administration and his deputy, responsible for maintaining our nuclear arsenal, as of January 20.
+10. Trump team dismissed the head of the National Nuclear Security Administration and his deputy, responsible for maintaining our nuclear arsenal, as of January 20.
 Trump also dismissed the commanding general of the DC national guard.

-11. Cory Booker became the first US Senator to speak out against a fellow sitting senator at a confirmation hearing (Sessions for AG).
+11. Cory Booker became the first US Senator to speak out against a fellow sitting senator at a confirmation hearing (Jeff Sessions for AG).

 13. Same day, BuzzFeed published contents of the dossier, which apparently had been in the hands of the FBI and some in the media since the summer.
 Contents include the infamous golden shower.